Simperium/simperium-protocol/SYNCING.md

     0:c:?

-At which point the client will need to [reload the index](#requestingentities) because its local data did not come from this bucket.
+At which point the client will need to [reload the index](#requestingentities).
+To save space the server starts aggregating older change versions so a single change version is not permanently stored forever.

 ### Receiving Remote Changes